 The User experience

-You can use categories to help you organize the Booking pages and Events types listed in the ScheduleOnce Setup section into intuitive and functional groups.
+You can use categories to help you organize the Booking pages and Events types listed on the OnceHub setup page into intuitive and functional groups.
 By using categories on the backend, you can better manage department or cross-department roles and ownership in your organization.
 Using categories in conjunction with effective User management allows you to streamline administrative tasks, resulting in greater business efficiency.

 The Customer experience